dothq/browser-desktop/docs/src/contributing/building_the_browser/macos.md

-# macOS Build Requirements
+# Building Dot Browser on macOS

-This guide assumes you have started to read [Building Dot Browser](README.md).
+This document will guide you in setting up a development environment to build and hack on Dot Browser using macOS.

 ***Note*** This section is a work in progress.